nidhisingh5958/Modelo/app/README.md

-# La Moda - AI-Powered Wardrobe Manager
+# Modelo - AI-Powered Wardrobe Manager

 A comprehensive Flutter mobile app for managing your wardrobe and getting personalized outfit recommendations using AI styling algorithms.